aradenbaugh/radia/README.md

 In order to see if RADIA will be able to execute the samtools command without any errors, test the command prior to running RADIA.
 Here is an example command:

-If the "chr" prefix should be used: samtools mpileup -f fastaFilename.fa -E -r chr7:55248979-55249079 normalBamFilename.bam
+If the "chr" prefix should be used:<br>
+samtools mpileup -f fastaFilename.fa -E -r chr7:55248979-55249079 normalBamFilename.bam

-If no "chr" prefix is needed:
+If no "chr" prefix is needed:<br>
 samtools mpileup -f fastaFilename.fa -E -r 7:55248979-55249079 normalBamFilename.bam